 By sending a message to the FCC in support of net neutrality you’re helping keep the internet open and fair.
 If we return to a “light-touch regulatory framework” as Chairman Pai suggests, the internet will quickly look more like Cable TV, where price gouging and exclusive deals, for subscriptions you already pay for, is the norm.

-Net neutrality is something we should all be in favor of.
+Net neutrality is something we should all be in favour of.
 Without it, a number of the companies that help you stay in touch with friends and family, entertain you and even teach you about the world, would still just be a dream in someone’s garage.